VNNikolaidis/nnlib2Rcpp/README.md

 ( https://wp.me/p8rgs6-sh )

-More instructions on using 'nnlib2' and 'nnlib2Rcpp' can be found in the package vingette, also available in PDF format here:
+As mentioned earlier, more instructions on using 'nnlib2' and 'nnlib2Rcpp' can be found in the package vingette, also available in PDF format here:

 https://github.com/VNNikolaidis/nnlib2Rcpp/blob/master/doc/manual.pdf

 Link to related paper in the Journal of Open Source Software:

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02876/status.svg)](https://doi.org/10.21105/joss.02876)

 ---